API: User-contributed software

 Note to the users: Users should remember that any new item (e.g. OBs, scheduling containers) created with the API is immediately stored on the ESO database.
 Hence users are kindly asked to test the API functionalities by programming against the p2 Demo server before using their script on the Phase 2 approved run.
 This is critical to preserve the stability and integrity of the ESO database used in operations.
 Please be reminded that the OBs or any item created inside the demo environment are publicly visible and may be deleted.

-Users should be avare that in order to program more conveniently against the API, it is helpful to create small, language-specific bindings to the API.
+Users should be aware that in order to program more conveniently against the API, it is helpful to create small, language-specific bindings to the API.
 We provide a simple example binding for Python, i.e. p2api.py.
+MacPorts, Fedora and CentOS-7 packages are also available from the ESO repository, see the instructions for using the ESO repositories here.

 fcmaker (Contributed by: Frédéric P.A.
 Vogt)